ZiadJ/kgEditable/README.md

 Esc key.

 ###Performance:###
-No edit markup is not loaded when the grid is instanciated.
+No edit markup is loaded when the grid is instanciated.
 It only happens when a cell is edited.
 Therefore the markup used in the the edit template will not affect the overall grid performance.

 ###Usage:##